 Amelia Island, a barrier island with 13 miles of shoreline tucked up in the northeast corner of Florida, is home to Fernandina Beach.
 This vibrant Victorian seaport village offers unique shopping, dining, and rich history.
 Mother Nature performed magic on this island; it is home to an abundance of wildlife such as manatees, river otters, dolphins, and more.
 Relax and enjoy the beautiful surroundings through river cruises, fishing, kayaking, or nature walks.

 Hidden on the Paradise Coast, just north of Naples, the largest of Florida’s Ten Thousand Islands is Marco Island.
-Visitors will love the crystal-clear water and enjoy finding more sea shells than was thought to be possible.
+Visitors will love the crystal-clear water and enjoy finding more seashells than was thought to be possible.
 Take one of the many dolphin boat tours, go para-sailing, check out the water hammocks, and bask in the miles of sand.
+For more on the island, check out these Marco Island tips.

 Holmes Beach (and Anna Maria Island)